2-Form U(1) Spin Liquids: Classical Model and Quantum Aspects: 2-Form U(1) Quantum Spin Liquids

-where the second term comes directly from \cref{eq:H-mem-exch}, with $\cramped{K \sim J_{\text{mem}}}$, and the first term is added to control the fluctuations of the electric field.
-Here, $B$ is the generalized magnetic field, a \emph{3-form} associated to each 3-dimensional cell, given by
+where the second term comes directly from \cref{eq:H-mem-exch}, with $\cramped{K \sim J_{\text{mem}}}$, while the added first term controls the magnitude of the electric field.
+Here, $B$ is the generalized magnetic field, a \emph{3-form} associated to each 3-dimensional dual cell, given by

-Here, the sum is taken over the four oriented plaquettes $\tilde{p}$ making up the boundary ($\boundary$) of the oriented 3-dimensional dual cell $\vtiny$.
-This may be thought of as the discrete equivalent of the integral of the 2-form $A$ over the surface of the cell.
-The original spin-1/2 membrane exchange model corresponds to the strong-coupling limit, $U\to\infty$, of this compact 2-form gauge theory, which forces the frustrated electric field to take the values $E_{\tilde p}=\pm 1/2$.
+Here, the sum is taken over the four oriented dual plaquettes $\tilde{p}$ making up the boundary ($\boundary$) of the oriented 3-dimensional dual cell $\vtiny$.
+The original spin-1/2 membrane exchange model corresponds to the strong-coupling limit, $U\to\infty$, of this compact 2-form gauge theory, which forces the frustrated electric field to take the physically allowed values $E_{\tilde p}=\pm 1/2$.

 The Hamiltonian \cref{eq:H-2-form} is invariant under a gauge transformation of the 2-form gauge potential,